Iris-Black/Iris-Black.github.io/_posts/2021-12-05-Context:-Scientific-Texts.md

 The book, which was a pioneer in its time, now uses programs archived in computer science museums.
 This relates to the 1st question in a natural way - the reception of this well-crafted book is poor today as science has progressed.

 There are, however, different types of information contained in a book.
+As this book is not about computer science in general, but is also about physics; it includes mathematical formulas to model the real world.
+These formulas still hold true,